 Best Beaches in Uluwatu

 It’s a jumble of little inns, cafes and locals’ homes all in a mish-mash built into the cliffside.
-It’s hectic to climb down, but at beach level you’ll find soft white sand, locals’ keen to take you out for a surf and some great cafes, such as the well-known Kelly’s Warung.
+It’s hectic to climb down, but at beach level you’ll find soft white sand and locals keen to take you out for a surf.
+There are also some great cafes, such as the well-known Kelly’s Warung.

 Where to stay in Uluwatu

-Luxury options – Both the Anantara Uluwatu Bali Resort and the Banyan Tree Ungasan hotel are two of the best places to stay in Uluwatu, if not the whole island of Bali!
+Luxury options.
+Both the Anantara Uluwatu Bali Resort and the Banyan Tree Ungasan hotel are two of the best places to stay in Uluwatu, if not the whole island of Bali!
 Both resorts offer exceptional facilities, from infinity pools and private villas, to excellent service.
 Banyan Tree in fact is a lifelong favourite hotel brand of mine!

-Mid-Budget – Courtyard by Marriott Nusa Dua.
+Mid-Budget.
+Courtyard by Marriott Nusa Dua.
 I love staying here and found it had everything I needed in a wonderful location.
 The huge swimming pools and lazy river were definitely a hit with me (and all the kids on holiday!)

-Budget – Padang Padang Breeze.
+Budget.
+Padang Padang Breeze.
 A great choice for a lower budget, near all the action and pleasant comfortable accommodation.